Meet our team

 Stephanie Sipe

-Stephanie is a key player in the organization’s content creation, website, social media and special event departments.
+Stephanie is the voice behind the organization’s content creation, marketing, website, social media and special event departments.
 She holds a bachelor’s degree in communications with a minor in animal science from the University of Arizona.

-Inspired by the natural wonders of the west, Stephanie first recognized the importance of land conservation while working as a guide for her family’s outfitter business in the Wallowa Mountains/Eagle Cap Wilderness of northeastern Oregon.
-Her passion to protect special areas that are near to her heart motivated her to pursue a career with BRLT in helping to keep special places the way they’ve been, for years to come.
+Inspired by the natural wonders of the west, Stephanie first recognized the importance of land conservation while working as a guide for her family’s outfitter business in the Eagle Cap Wilderness of northeastern Oregon.
+Her passion to protect special areas that are near to her heart motivated her to pursue a career with BRLT to help keep special places the way they’ve been, for years to come.
+Having the honor of helping to share the stories of Bitterroot land and its stewards is one of her favorite and most rewarding parts of working for BRLT.

-Prior to joining the BRLT team in 2021, Stephanie was the development assistant for a child abuse intervention center in Oregon.
-Before that, she was an account executive for one of San Diego’s oldest public relations firms that specialized in the education sector.
+Prior to joining the BRLT team in 2021, Stephanie was an account executive for one of San Diego’s oldest public relations firms.
+Before that, she was the development assistant for a child abuse intervention center.

 Contact Stephanie